ADVERTISEMENT

 Suspicions of lavish compliments can be wise.

-Tell that to those who are always crying over spilt milk.
+Tell that to those who are always crying over spilled milk.

 Shout that when someone brings up some event from way in the past.